EDUCBA

 Which, in this case, is 6.

-We find the Chi-Square P-value for the first value that is the number of chairs.
+We find the Chi-Square P-value for the first value, the number of chairs.
 The null hypothesis is that the location of the furniture is independent of the type of furniture.

-The Chi Square P-value for the chairs would be calculated as:
+The Chi-Square P-value for the chairs would be calculated as follows:

-If the test statistic is too large in the present dataset, then we reject the null hypothesis.
+We reject the null hypothesis if the test statistic is too large in the present dataset.

-As is clear from the above example, calculating Chi Square and testing for significance of hypothesized data in statistics is a painstaking process and demands high accuracy.
+As the above example shows, calculating Chi-Square and testing for the significance of hypothesized data in statistics is a painstaking process and demands high accuracy.
 The above example can be analyzed using the CHISQ.TEST Function to get the Chi-Square value directly and check if our assumption that the location of the furniture is independent of the type of furniture is correct r not.
 In this case:

 Chi Square Test Example 1-2